arielweizman1/Turtlebot-Autonomous-Navigation-using-Lidar-JetsonNano-and-ROS/README.md

 roslaunch rplidar_ros view_rplidar.launch
 ```

-For more info check out the [ros wiki page](http://wiki.ros.org/rplidar)

 ## Step 4 - SLAM Algorithm - Install hector slam Package
-To map your surrounding, Use hector slam algorithm:
+To map your surrounding, we use hector-slam. ( SLAM - Simultaneous Localization and Mapping)
-You can read about it [here](http://wiki.ros.org/hector_slam). note that the important node is [hector mapping](http://wiki.ros.org/hector_mapping).
+You can read about it [here](http://wiki.ros.org/hector_slam).
+note that the important node is [hector mapping](http://wiki.ros.org/hector_mapping).

 To install :
 ```